Updated June 2024–Are you dreaming of visiting Ireland? Is the cost of a vacation to the Emerald Isle a mystery to you?

 The reason you’ve chosen Ireland is to see its amazing scenery and tourist attractions.

-There is of course an admission price to many of them, but some are also free.
+There is of course an admission price for many of them, but some are also free.

 Among them are the many museums and galleries in Dublin that do not charge admission, as well as other free attractions like the Andrew Jackson Ancestral Home in Co.
 Antrim, Duckett’s Grove Walled Gardens in Co.
 Carlow, and the Crawford Art Gallery in Cork City, just to name a few.

-Many visitors also like to combine whiskey tours, boat trips, river cruises, and golf outings into their vacation in Ireland.
+Many visitors also like to combine whiskey tours, boat trips and river cruises, and golf outings into their vacation in Ireland.

 Below you’ll get an idea of how much you can expect to spend at the various attractions in Ireland and on various tours.

-• One-Day Group Tours: Most under €60 ($70) – including tours of the Cliffs of Moher from Dublin, Glendalough Monastic Site, and Newgrange in Co.
-Meath.
+- One-Day Group Tours: Most under €60 – including tours of the Cliffs of Moher from Dublin, Glendalough Monastic Site, and Newgrange in County Meath.

-• Multi-Day Group Tours: Between $300 and $900 depending on the provider (includes transportation, accommodation, and daily breakfast)
+- Multi-Day Group Tours: Such tours can cost between $800 and $900 depending on the provider (usually includes transportation, accommodation, and daily breakfast).

 Prior to the pandemic, most tourists might not have given travel insurance a thought.
 In fact, the main reason for getting insurance is to cover medical emergencies.